elbeno/testinator/README.md

 }
 ```

+Generating values for use in complexity properties will call `generate_n` on the
+`Arbitrary<>` class.

-If the test comes in *under* the expected complexity, it will be considered a
+If the complexity test comes in *under* the expected complexity, it will be
-pass.
+considered a pass.
 Complexity results will be reported in verbose output.